HL7/cqf-recommendations/pages/documentation-terminology.md

 * [CPGShareableCodeSystem](StructureDefinition-cpg-shareablecodesystem.html)
 * [CPGPublishableCodeSystem](StructureDefinition-cpg-publishablecodesystem.html)

-If required, code systems defined by content conforming to this IG SHALL use these profiles.
+Code systems defined by content conforming to this IG SHALL conform to the CPGShareableCodeSystem profile, and SHALL conform to the CPGPublishableCodeSystem profile if the artifact status is active.

 Note that this does not mean that _any_ code system referenced by computable content must use these profiles.
 The conformance requirement only applies to code systems _defined_ as part of computable content.
 For example, the SNOMED CT code system would not be expected to conform to these profiles.